Mihara/x1c3tool/manual/manual.md

 This manual only covers the functionality found in X1C3 itself.
 (And even then, mostly the features I could verify as working and properly document.)
 Other related devices that include it as a subset but also do other things are:

 * X1C5 self-contained tracker/Bluetooth TNC/iGate with built-in radio.
-* Lanchonlh HG-UV68 handheld radio with APRS.
+* Lanchonlh HG-UV98 handheld radio with APRS.
 * 51TNC2, an Ethernet-connected TNC/iGate device.
 * 51-WG5 / 51-WG6 / 51-WG7 APRS add-on for Yaesu radios.

-Since I don't own any of them I can't say how much is actually different.
+Since I don't own any of them I can't say how much is actually different, but all of them use the same (or very similar) configuration software and quote the same barely comprehensible English lines in their manuals.
+All are derived from the work credited to BH4TDV, whether the said amateur is involved in their manufacture directly or not.

 ## Hardware

 There are only two buttons -- marked `POWER` and `BT`. `BT` button enables and disables Bluetooth.
 There are few indications that the device is working beyond the Bluetooth light, which is constantly flashing when Bluetooth is not connected and holding when it is, and the GPS light, which is blue when GPS has a fix.
-If you turned Bluetooth off while GPS has no clear view of the sky, you might not notice it's actually powered on at all, and it will eventually run the battery down, so beware.
+If you turned Bluetooth off, you might not notice it's actually powered on at all, and it will eventually run the battery down, so beware.

 On power on, the device flashes the red TX light several times, indicating the level of battery charge: